googlemaps-samples/ios-maps-3d-sdk-samples/README.md

-# Google Maps iOS 3D SDK Samples
+# Google Maps Platform Maps 3D SDK for iOS Samples

 ## Description

 This is the sample app for the Google Maps iOS 3D Maps SDK.

-It contains a number of sample views that demonstrate the major features of the SDK: displaying a map, controlling the camera, adding markers and models, handling click events on Place markers, and animating views.
+It demonstrates various features of the SDK: displaying a map, controlling the camera, adding markers, shapes and models, handling click events on Place markers, and animating views.

 ## Requirements